tomzox/nxtvepg/README.md

 to receive a network that transmits Teletext service with programme tables.

-The MS Windows version supports only analog TV cards that are supported via the provided WDM driver interface DLL (i.e. the included `VbiAcqWdmDrv.dll`).
+The MS Windows version supports only analog TV cards that are supported via the separately provided WDM driver interface DLL `VbiAcqWdmDrv.dll`.
 Pre-requisite for that is a vendor-provided WDM driver module that supports "VBI" decoding (e.g. teletext).
 Digital TV cards (DVB) ard currently not supported for Windows.